mass0n30/RetroGameAtlas/README.md

   - Prisma studio filter to clean up filler games, may need raw sql for screenshots
   - Improve search query with fetching for games taking space out of query if no results, ect
-  - !Add Related Games Section in Game Details
   - Make a component for alert messages (like for saved games if no saved games, or no game results upon search, ect.)
   - Add animation and sound? to heart selection

-  - for related data (runs and ebay listings), numbered series title's causes related data (runs and ebay) to list other games in a collection: http://localhost:5173/home/details/10192

-  - Get rating scores, and rating count on game cards for Rating?
-Put in Game Details as well.
   - adding details like an icon next to 'no more results' at bottom of fetches, ect. (broken controller icon on error page, ect)
   - fix slight space side bar between scroll wheel and rows
-      - maybe add some related games section in Game Details (this may not be too difficult, inital Grab Same Titles if same developer, fallback grab games in same genre and console?)
-  - put social links in a popout from clicking a share Icon on gamedetail page ( next to heart icon )

   - Re look into design principles for UI and consider mobile React wrapper? before further design changes
   - market game value from PriceCharting API (adding a extra API will add an additional fetch to game details, further slowing down load, need work around or fast loading, *OR get a median price from ebay purchased listings?)